 If the package is not installed, you get an error message like this

-Error in library(raster) : there is no package called ‘raster’
+Error in library(terra) : there is no package called ‘terra’

-So you install a package only once (for each R version), or once in a while (to get updates), but you load a package every time you start a new R session (script) that needs it.
+So you install a package only once (for each R version), or once in a while (to get updates), but you load (check it out from the library) a package every time you start a new R session (script) that needs it.

 It is very important to stay up to date with R and the packages, as they

 improve every day….
-You should update the main R program every 6
+You should update the main R program about every 3

 months and update your packages more regularly, perhaps once a month.
 To